craigwongva/gs-kibana/README.md

 privkey.pem
 ```

+The timestamps should show that the files are newly created.
+If they are old, then check /var/log/letsencrypt for a message like "Client lacks sufficient authorization."
+This message actually seems to indicate a letsencrypt server problem.
+That is, in June 2017 I ran successfully "./certs dev" and "./certs int" but then "./certs test" and "./certs stage" failed and "./certs prod" succeeded.
+I then tried "./certs test" and "./certs stage" again and they succeeded.

 ## Renewing Certificates
+Note: This section is redundant if you read and acted upon the above section.

 The process of 'renewing' certificates is a little misleading, because renewing actually involves generating new certificates.

 Do this manually (this could be scripted but hasn't been yet):